 At the center of CyberPatriot is the National Youth Cyber Defense Competition which puts teams of high school and middle school in the position of newly hired IT professionals tasked with managing the computers and network of a small company.
 Through a series of online competition rounds, teams are given a set of virtual operating systems and are tasked with finding and fixing cybersecurity vulnerabilities while maintaining critical services.
 Please go to the CyberPatriot website to learn more at https://www.uscyberpatriot.org/home prior to making a decision to apply for an opportunity on this year’s team at the Museum.

 The Museum is looking for students who are eager to learn, who want to contribute to a team effort, and who have the time and interest to devote to this fun program.
 It requires a lot of work to be successful, but the rewards are numerous!
 Colleges and employers are looking for students with just the kind of experiences and skills that being on a Cyber Education Program team will develop.
 And working on computer programs is educational, fun, and promotes comradery!

 Previous experience with cyber technology is not a requirement.
 However, a strong dedication to learn and the willingness - and ability - to spend the effort and time is a must!

-The program runs from approximately Jun 2021 to Feb 2022.
-The frequency of meetings varies throughout the process, several times a month mostly late afternoons would be expected.
+The program runs from approximately March 2022 to January 2023.
+The frequency of meetings varies throughout the process: two times a month on Saturdays and one virtual meeting would be expected.
 Meetings, training rounds, and competition will be held at the NMUSAF (Dayton, OH).
 The only exception would be if the team made finals at the end.